 GoAbroad is also a great place to find opportunities for volunteering in Costa Rica.
 They collect and curate opportunities from across the internet and currently have more than 150 listings in Costa Rica.

 Most of the volunteer programs featured on GoAbroad are related to conservation efforts and teaching, but there are opportunities to use specialized skills and experience you may have, such as medical care and environmental research.
 Program length, fees, and requirements vary from project to project, so you’ll have no problem finding an opportunity that works for you.

 Is My Volunteer Experience in Costa Rica Ethical and Sustainable?

 While most volunteers have their hearts in the right place, it is always important to do your research ahead of time and determine, to the best of your ability, if your chosen volunteering program is ethical and sustainable.
 While most programs do a great job, some are just out to make a profit.

 It is your job and responsibility as a volunteer in Costa Rica to make sure you work with only reputable projects that make a positive impact.

 - While choosing your volunteer program, make sure to select one in which you’ll have the proper training to do the tasks necessary.
 You also need to evaluate whether or not money is a driving factor of the organization.
+Inquire where program fees are directed to, and consider why volunteer work is required for the organization to run.
 If they are reaping large profits that could be going to the community instead, they may not be worth supporting.